 DevOps on AWS

 As the market leader in cloud applications, AWS is constantly providing new services as well as best practices and guides to implement DevOps with AWS to the market.
-As an Advanced Consulting Partner, Skaylink has developed a DevOps method that includes both the best practices from AWS and also our own many years of experience in supporting customers on their cloud and DevOps journey.
+As Premier Partner, Skaylink has developed a DevOps method that includes both the best practices from AWS and also our own many years of experience in supporting customers on their journey to the cloud and into the world of DevOps.

 A unique range of offerings is the result of our many years of experience: